1. Aims of this policy and procedure

 9.4.
 If there is still insufficient improvement, or if improvement is not sustained whilst the final written warning is active, you will normally be dismissed by giving notice.
 The University will set out in writing the reason for dismissal and set out their right of appeal.
 The University may, entirely at its discretion, offer redeployment to an alternative role if any suitable alternative is available at the time.
 The redeployment will be on the terms and conditions appropriate to the alternative role.

-10. What is an active warning and how long do they remain active?
+10. What an active warning is and how long they remain active

 - first written warnings will normally remain active for 12 months